Getting a Good Deal on a Reverse Mortgage Loan

 - If you want to make a home repair or improvement or need help paying your property taxes, you may want to find out if you qualify for any low-cost single-purpose loans that may be available in your area.
 Area Agencies on Aging (AAAs) generally know about these programs.
-To find the nearest agency, visit www.eldercare.gov or call toll-free, 1-800-677-1116.
-Ask the AAA for information about available "loan programs for home repairs or improvements," or "property tax deferral" or "property tax postponement" programs.
+To find the nearest agency, visit the Eldercare website or call toll-free, 1-800-677-1116.
+Ask the AAA for information about available "loan programs for home repairs or improvements," "property tax deferral," or "property tax postponement" programs.

 - No matter which type of reverse mortgage you are considering, be certain you understand all the conditions that could make the loan due and payable.
 Ask a counselor or lender to explain the Total Annual Loan Cost (TALC) rates, which show the projected annual average cost of a reverse mortgage, including all itemized costs.

 Be cautious if anyone tries to sell you something -- for example, an annuity -- and suggests that a reverse mortgage would be an easy way to pay for it.
 If you don't fully understand what they're selling, or you're not sure you need what they're selling, be even more skeptical.

 Keep in mind that your total cost would be the cost of what they're selling plus the cost of the reverse mortgage.
 If you think you need what they're selling, shop around before you buy.

 No matter why you decide to take a reverse mortgage, you generally have at least three business days after signing the loan documents to cancel it for any reason without penalty.
 Remember that you must cancel in writing.
 The lender must return any money you have paid so far for the financing.